Craig Dunaway: College career

-Professional football
+Professional career

-Dunaway was selected by the Pittsburgh Steelers of the National Football League (NFL) in the eighth round of the 1983 NFL Draft.
+Dunaway was selected by the Pittsburgh Steelers in the eighth round of the 1983 NFL draft.
 He played 11 games for the Steelers during the 1983 NFL season.
 He was waived by the Steelers in August 1984.

-Later years
+Personal life

 Dunaway is currently employed as the vice president and director of client services of Perich Advertising + Design in Ann Arbor.
 His son, Jack Dunaway, committed to Michigan as a preferred walk-on at defensive end in 2015.
 His younger son, Carter Dunaway, committed to Princeton as a tight end in 2017.